First, if you are going to put tomatoes in your chili, just don’t tell me about it.

 Using up the last two pounds of venison cubes from the deer I killed last fall, and adding about 1.75 lbs of ground beef, I made a huge pot of chili today.
 I always make a huge amount of chili, mostly because it just seems right.
 The big flavors of meat and chili peppers, garlic and cumin and beans just wouldn’t look right in a small pot, so, we’ll be eating it for a few days, but that’s okay with me.

 I make it in two pots, beans in one, meat in the other, both cooking in the same chili base, and then combine them for the last half hour.
 It works well to assure that both components are cooked to the right doneness.

-Mostly, I use venison for part of the chili meat and beef for the rest.
-Sometimes I use ground venison, but then I use beef stew chunks for the rest.
-Yes, I pretty much always use both chunks and ground meat.
+I pretty much always use both chunks and ground meat in chili.
 You get meat in every bite and the chunks are a real treat.